uva-cs/cs4102-f21/quiz/index.md

 Alternatively, you can check to see if your score on Gradescope (without the curve points added) hits the threshold shown in the **before curve** columns of the table below.
 If you take your score (on Gradescope) and add the curve points to it, then you would look up that sum in the **after curve** columns below.

-The following table contains the pertinent information:
+The following two tables contain the pertinent information.
+The first table is for   attempts that happened in lecture, and the second table is for the re-takes during the final exam period.

 | Quiz | Attempt | Max Points | Curve | Pass Score (before curve) | Pass Score (after curve) | High-Pass Score (before curve) | High-Pass Score (after curve) |
 | --- | --- | --- | --- | --- | --- | --- | --- |